johnsonpremier/johnsonpremier.github.io/_posts/2023-06-05-nessus_update.md

   * Enable On-Access Scan
   * Enable ScriptScan (scans scripts in browser only)
     * Click Apply
-* Click on Firewall, and uncheck the following boxes
+* Click on Firewall and uncheck the following boxes
   * Enable Firewall
     * Click Apply